Rudrabha/Wav2Lip/evaluation/README.md

 * The generated scores will be present in the all_scores.txt generated in the ```syncnet_python/``` folder

 # Evaluation of image quality using FID metric.
-We will update the scripts for the FID metric shortly
+We use the [pytorch-fid](https://github.com/mseitzer/pytorch-fid) repository for calculating the FID metrics.
+We dump all the frames in both ground-truth and generated videos and calculate the FID score.

 # Opening issues related to evaluation scripts